underlay/styx/docs/TABLES.md

 }
 ```

-Blank nodes _are_ given a separate Value type, even though they're semantically treated as content-address IRIs.
-This is only to leverage more compact encoding by storing the CID as bytes directly in Protobuf instead of sacrificing a linear space loss to base58 encoding.
+Blank nodes _are_ given a separate Value type, even though they're semantically treated as content-addressed IRIs.
+This is only to get more compact CIDs by representing them directly as bytes in Protobuf instead of sacrificing a linear loss to base58 encoding.

 | key (as bytes)             | value                                                                                                            |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------- |